 One of the best ways to warm up after a winter outing in Northern Michigan, (besides a dip in a hot tub,) is to dig into a big bowl of homemade chili!
-Chili is one of the easiest dishes to make since all you really have to do is toss a few basic ingredients into a pot, let them simmer away for awhile, and presto…you have a heart-warming, satisfying, thick soup that might be pleasantly spicy, depending on how much spice you choose to add.
+Chili is one of the easiest dishes to make since all you really have to do is toss a few basic ingredients into a pot, let them simmer away for awhile, and presto…you have a heart-warming, satisfying, thick and spicy soup.

 A basic chili calls for vegetables such as onion and celery, tomatoes, a bean of some kind, typically kidney beans, ground beef if you like meat, and two seasonings: chili powder and cumin.
 That’s it!
 The possibilities to vary this simple chili blueprint are many: use white beans instead of kidney, use chicken instead of beef, omit the tomatoes and make it a “white” chili instead, omit the beans altogether, make it super spicy or not spicy at all.